Secret Key Rate Analysis of RIS-Assisted THz MIMO CV-QKD Systems under Access-Constrained Eavesdropping: Secret Key Rate Analysis

 \section{Secret Key Rate Analysis}

-The SKR in QKD quantifies the number of information-theoretically secure key bits that Alice and Bob can extract per channel use, accounting for the maximum information an eavesdropper can obtain under a given attack model.
-In this work, the physical channel model remains fixed as described in Section~II, while different eavesdropping scenarios are distinguished by Eve’s access to the environmental modes associated with channel loss, as outlined in Section~III.
+The SKR in QKD quantifies the number of information-theoretically secure key bits that Alice and Bob can extract per channel use, after accounting for the information available to Eve under a considered attack model.
+In this work, the physical channel model remains fixed as described in Section~II, while different eavesdropping scenarios are distinguished by Eve's access to the segment-wise environmental modes.